 The curry can be made the same way as the widely known Indian chicken curry.
-Just that, instead of chicken, this curry will have the leftover turkey from the night of Thanksgiving.
+Just that, instead of chicken, this curry will comprise the leftover turkey from the night of Christmas.
 Leftover turkey gravy can also be used for preparing the curry.

 Like the traditional curry, this will have spices (loads of it), garlic, ginger and onions.
 Once ready, it can be served with either rice or flatbread.

 Image credit: Screenshot/Kitchen Daddy/YouTube

 Bánh Mì is a typical Vietnamese dish that looks like an alluring submarine sandwich.
 A mix of pickles, vegetables and meat are used as filling in a baguette that is split lengthwise.

 Condiments, such as Chinese five-spice powder or lemongrass, give the sandwich its distinct flavour.

 Popular street food in Vietnam, Bánh Mì has become equally famous in several other countries, including the US.

 The meat in the sandwich is generally pork or chicken.
 But, of course, holiday leftovers, such as turkey, can be the perfect alternative.